playgameservices/android-basic-samples/README.md

 First of all, take a look at our [troubleshooting guide](https://developers.google.com/games/services/android/troubleshooting).
 Most setup issues can be solved by following this guide.

-If your question is not answered by the troubleshooting guide, we encourage you to post your question to [stackoverflow.com](stackoverflow.com).
-Our team answers questions there reguarly.
+If your question is not answered by the troubleshooting guide, we encourage you to post your question to [stackoverflow.com](https://stackoverflow.com/questions/tagged/google-play-games).
+Our team answers questions there regularly.

-*Samples written by [Bruno Oliveira](http://plus.google.com/+BrunoOliveira) with contributions from [Wolff](http://plus.google.com/+WolffDobson).* Feel free to add us to your circles on Google Plus and pester us to fix stuff that's broken or answer a question on stackoverflow :-)
+Samples written by [Bruno Oliveira](https://plus.google.com/102451193315916178828) with contributions from [Wolff](http://plus.google.com/+WolffDobson).* Feel free to add us to your circles on Google Plus and pester us to fix stuff that's broken or answer a question on stackoverflow :-)

-*Samples written by [Bruno Oliveira](http://plus.google.com/+BrunoOliveira).* Feel free to add me to your circles on Google Plus and pester me to fix anything that's broken or answer a question on stackoverflow!

 <h2>Special Thanks</h2>